LunaQu4kez/CS307_23F_Project_Part1/Report.md

 ### 1. Script Description

-In this task, we have 6 script files. `UserReader.java`, `VideosReader.java`, `DanmuReader.java` are the scripts we used to import data at the beginning. `UserReaderFaster.java`, `VideosReaderFaster.java`, `DanmuReaderFaster.java` are the scripts we after our optimization.
+In this task, we have 7 script files. `UserReader.java`, `VideosReader.java`, `DanmuReader.java` are the scripts we used to import data at the beginning. `UserReaderFaster.java`, `VideosReaderFaster.java`, `DanmuReaderFaster.java` are the scripts we after our optimization and `VideosReaderMoreFaster.java` is the second edition over `VideosReaderFaster.java`.

 If you want to replicate our import process, please **pay attention to** the following tips: